simudream/konfig/blank/logic/base/templates/README.md

-`/templates` directory is where you put logic templates.
+This is where you put the jinja template for stamping files.